tmkorte/tmkorte.github.com/_documentation/content-api/index.md

 layout: page
 title: Rivet Content API
 ---
 The Rivet Platform allows brands and retailers to collect a variety of engaging user generated content – including rich media (photos and videos), geolocation, and commentary – directly from their customers.
-Rivet offers a collection of embeddable JavaScript displays, called embeds, that allow brands and retailers to easily display the user generated content on their own websites using only a few lines of code.
+Rivet offers a collection of embeddable JavaScript displays that allow brands and retailers to easily display the user generated content on their own websites using only a few lines of code.
 For those customers in search of a more custom display experience, we offer the Rivet Content API.
 Customers can use the API to create their own galleries of user generated content and integrate the content anywhere on their website.

-The Content API returns user generated content based on an embed’s data and moderation configuration.
-Customers create and configure embeds using the Rivet Administrative Interface.
+The Content API returns user generated content based on an display’s data and moderation configuration.
+Customers create and configure displays using the Rivet Administrative Interface.
 The Content API also allows for filtering the results it returns based on tags and location data associated with the content.

 ## Calling the API